MultiMote/niimblue/README.md

 ## Feedback needed!

 I only have D110 and B1 printers.
-If you own other models, please open an issue, confirm you model working or not with this project.
+If you own other models, please write a comment [here](https://github.com/MultiMote/niimbluelib/issues/1) describing your model working or not.

 Bluetooth dumps are MUCH appreciated (search how to enable **Bluetooth HCI Snoop Log** for your device, print any label with **Niimbot** app then run `adb bugreport filename`, you should find **btsnoop_hci.log** in the archive).